Shell Day 2019 - Northeast Coastal Acidification Network (NECAN)

 First Coastal Acidification Monitoring Blitz in the Northeast

-Held August 22, 2019, Shell Day aims to engage water quality monitoring organizations by focusing on coastal acidification measurements during a “blitz” throughout the New England coast.
+Held August 22, 2019, Shell Day's aim was to engage water quality monitoring organizations by focusing on coastal acidification measurements during a “blitz” throughout the New England coast.
 This citizen science collaboration raises awareness of the opportunities for addressing coastal acidification, while helping to fill important gaps in scientific understanding.

 Increased carbon dioxide in the atmosphere has decreased seawater pH, thus making it more acidic.
 Along the coasts, acidification has additional local drivers such as freshwater inputs and excess nutrients.
 More acidified waters make it difficult for marine animals like clams and oysters to build their shells.